 - Request an escort from your mall’s police force if you’re leaving late at night.

 Home security should be top priority throughout the year, even during the holiday season.
 You should take the following precautions to secure your home and belongings:

 - Break down all gift boxes and conceal them with garbage bags or cans.
 Thieves look for large boxes on the curb, which may indicate recent expensive purchases.

 - Lock your doors and windows even when home.
 Many people let their guard down during the day.

 - Install a monitored home security system so that you’ll be notified should a break-in occur.

 - Be smart when opening your door to unfamiliar faces.
 Some thieves will take advantage of holiday cheer and go door to door asking for donations to illegitimate charities.

 Would you like more detail about the tips you read here?
-View the following Vector Security blog posts:
+Feel free to contact Vector Security today or view the following Vector Security blog posts: